 For some micros, though, not only can you use small fly hooks, you can use small flies!

 If you are not going to be sight fishing you may want a float to keep your bait suspended off the bottom.
 You will want to use a float that is small enough and sensitive enough that a micro can move it.
-There are two that I have in stock, the tanago floats that are used in Japan and the Nakazima 3/8" ball floats which are of somewhat similar design but are simpler and less expensive.
+I would recommend the tanago floats that are used in Japan.

 If you use the tanago floats, you will definitely want to have some micro sized split shot to make the float cock properly.
 With the right amount of weight, it will float with just the tip exposed above the surface and will take virtually no effort for a micro to take under.
 With no weight underneath, it will float on its side.